Sweden failed to protect elderly in COVID pandemic, commission finds

-STOCKHOLM (Reuters) - Sweden failed to protect elderly people during the pandemic with the high level of community spread likely the biggest factor as the coronavirus ravaged ill-prepared nursing homes, an initial report by an official commission said on Tuesday.
+STOCKHOLM (Reuters) - Systemic shortcomings in Sweden’s elderly care coupled with inadequate measures from the government and agencies contributed to the country’s high death toll in nursing homes, an initial report by an official commission said on Tuesday.

 Sweden’s pandemic strategy, shunning lockdowns and masks, has stood out internationally.
 It left schools, restaurants and businesses largely open while appealing to people to socially distance and maintain good hygiene.

-When announced during the spring, the strategy was coupled with a goal to “ring-fence” the elderly from COVID-19.
-But as deaths mounted, above all at nursing homes, the commission was appointed to asses the response.
+When announced during the spring, the strategy was twinned with a goal to “ring-fence” the elderly from COVID-19.
+But as deaths mounted, especially at nursing homes, the commission was appointed to asses the response.

-In the commission’s first findings, it said the overall spread and previously known structural problems within the elderly care system, for which the current and previous governments were ultimately responsible, were to blame for the many deaths.
+The commission said previously known structural problems within the elderly care system, for which authorities, regions, private care givers and municipalities share responsibility, were to blame for the many deaths.

-“These shortcomings meant that elderly care was unprepared and ill-equipped to deal with a pandemic,” the commission said in a statement.
-“The employees in elderly care were largely left alone to handle the crisis situation.”
+“But we want to say that it is the government that rules the country and has the ultimate responsibility,” Mats Melin, the commission chairman, told a news conference.

+“The government should have taken measures to ensure the elderly care was better equipped to deal with the pandemic.”

+The commission pointed to poorly educated staff and low levels of nurses and doctors in elderly care, and emphasised that past governments had also contributed to the shortcomings.

-The strategy has been called reckless and cruel but also won praise from people seeing it as more sustainable and business-friendly.
-Just under half of Sweden’s almost 7,700 deaths have been nursing home residents.
+Sweden’s pandemic strategy has been called reckless and cruel but also earned praise for being more sustainable and business-friendly.
+Just under half of Sweden’s almost 7,700 coronavirus deaths have been nursing home residents.

-The commission also said measures by the government and governmental agencies to protect the elderly during the spring had come too late.
-“We also asses that the measures were insufficient in several respects,” it added.
+The commission report said government measures to protect the elderly during the spring had come too late and were inadequate.

+“The aspect of it (the pandemic strategy) which centered on protecting the elderly failed.
+There is no other way to view the fact that so many died in COVID-19,” Melin said.

+“The government should have taken steps to ensure the elderly care was better prepared for the pandemic.”

 Prime Minister Stefan Lofven has defended the overall strategy but admitted Sweden failed to shield the elderly, though stressing health and elderly care are the responsibility of regional authorities and not the central government.